 An FRV official who extends or receives hospitality must demonstrate professional conduct at all times and must uphold their obligation to extend a duty of care to others.
-They must comply with the Code of Conduct for Victorian Public Sector Employees and must not be impaired by alcohol whilst in the workplace and/or when representing the department or performing any other duties.
-FRV operational staff are bound by the relevant General Order governing the use of alcohol.
+They must comply with the Code and must not be impaired by alcohol whilst in the workplace and/or when representing the department or performing any other duties.
+FRV operational employees are bound by the relevant General Order governing the use of alcohol.